Tree formulas, mean first passage times and Kemeny's constant of a Markov chain: Tree formulas and Cayley's formula

 \end{lemma} \begin{proof} Observe that

-where the sum is over all forests ${\bf f}$ whose set of roots is $R$ and all trees ${\bf t}$ directed to $j$.
+where the sum is over all forests ${\bf f}$ whose set of roots is $R$, and all trees ${\bf t}$ are directed towards $j$.
 Now for each choice of $({\bf f}, {\bf t})$, we can split the product into two parts as